 An example of a stylized QR code by Custom QR Codes

-Potential Pitfalls of QR Codes
+Conclusion: Potential Pitfalls of QR Codes

 Spammers are now using QR codes as a way to flood smartphones with their gunk (you knew this was coming, right?)
 Savvy hackers and scammers can use them to disguise malware downloads and force your phone to send premium text messages non-stop at $1 each.
-Because some QR code scanners will let you use shortened URLs, there’s currently no telling where those URLs could point to.
+Because some QR code scanners will let you use shortened URLs, there’s no telling where those URLs could point to.

 That’s why, like with your computer, it’s important to know how your QR scanner works, what’s being downloaded, and whether or not you trust the source.

 Have you used a QR code yourself in a promotion?
 What sort of results did you get?
 Share your thoughts and ideas in the comments below!